A Market Visit in Kota Kinabalu

 One reason we travel to Malaysia that shouldn’t surprise you is the food.
 Malaysia is a paradise for foodies because of its diverse cultures and rich culinary traditions.

-Among the variety of dishes that we’ll try on our Discover Malaysia trip, street food stands out as a true highlight of the trip.
+Among the variety of dishes that we’ll try on our trip to Malaysia, street food stands out as a true highlight of the trip.
 The streets of Malaysia are lined with stalls and carts, each offering a unique sensory experience.
 Here are just a few street foods we might have the chance to sample while we’re there.
 Or if you’re traveling to Malaysia on your own, make sure to save this as your personal TTLT food recommendation!

 Satay